Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/payouts/README.md

 ## FAQs?

-* **Can I use Hyperswitch solely for payouts without payments?** Absolutely.
+* **Can I use Superstream solely for payouts without payments?** Absolutely.
 You can payout with embedded payments or directly to a third party by providing direct payment info or token ID.
-* **What does "independent tokenization" mean?** Independent tokenization means that your card and bank data are converted into a secure token, irrespective of which payment processor you use, with Hyperswitch.
+* **What does "independent tokenization" mean?** Independent tokenization means that your card and bank data are converted into a secure token, irrespective of which payment processor you use, with Superstream.
 (We tokenize only when the user permits us to save their card/bank info)